 Note: If the view toolbar is hidden, press S on your keyboard to use the Radial tool.

 As you drag, the Radial tool selects marks that are located within the radius of the circle.
-In this example, the radius is 100 miles, and it is centered over Taipei.
-This means that, according to this data, all of the selected earthquakes (25) have occurred within approximately 100 miles of Taipei in the past 10 years.
+In this example, the radius is 100 miles, and it is centered over Jakarta.
+This means that, according to this data, all of the selected earthquakes (25) have occurred within approximately 100 miles of Jakarta in the past 10 years.

 By default, Radial tool measurements have a small margin of error because, in the map projection, distances become exaggerated and stretch as you move away from the equator.
 This means that the Radial tool can only measure approximate distances.